xaudience/.github/README.md

 *The term audience in this context means audience of a channel, account, group, etc.*

 ## System Design
+The system design is devided into 3 layers: the presentation layer also known as a frontend, the business layer, which is backend for the frontend, and the compute layer, which contains microservices that does some calculations or computations for the business layer.

 ![System design](assets/system-design.drawio.png)

 ### User Web Interface